Broad Ripple Park Carousel: Park usage

 Between 1917 and 1938 the carousel was located near the White City park pool, in an enclosed building with numerous large windows.
+The carousel, as with the rest of the park, was allowed to be used only by White people.
 In 1938, after the park was purchased by William McCurry, the ride was enclosed within an unwalled pavilion with a domed roof and moved to the area of the park set aside as a children's playground.
 The carousel was operated as a concession, which one operator, William Hubbs, held for almost 10 years.

 The park district does not appear to have moved the carousel after taking over in 1945, as a 1955 newspaper article noted it was still in the same spot it had occupied for 38 years.
 The carousel was again operated as a concession within the park, this time by the wife of Everett DuBois, the park superintendent.
 Like Hubbs, Mrs. DuBois operated the carousel for almost 10 years.
 Although the district did not change the ride's location, it noted in 1955 that the equipment was showing its age.
 In 1955 the park district attempted to paint over the oil paintings on the canopy, which had deteriorated.
 The Indianapolis Art League objected, and volunteered to restore the original paintings rather than have them painted over with Disney characters.

 The domed pavilion housing the mechanism collapsed in 1956, destroying the mechanism and the sweeps that supported the animals.
 The park district disposed of the destroyed mechanical parts and stored the animals.
 In 1961 the giraffes, along with other animals from the carousel, were used in a Christmas display at University Park in Indianapolis.
 During this time, discussions began between the park district and the Indianapolis Zoological Society about the possibility of the Zoological Society acquiring the animals for use in its children's zoo section.
 In April 1962 newspaper reports stated that the animals were to be donated to the zoo, for installation in the main zoo; the zoo planned to purchase a smaller merry-go-round for the children's zoo.
 The animals were apparently still being offered to the zoo in December 1963, as a newspaper story announced that the park district had just given the zoo authorization to use the carousel parts, and volunteers were being sought to restore the animals.
 The president of the Zoological Society described the animals as "bigger and more realistically colored, and more intricately detailed, sturdier, and they have more different kinds of animals than that aluminum junk they throw out today".